Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Finding a way to un-erase a picture properly ;
 - Finding a way of injecting picture in empty memory slots rather than in active ones.

-Here is some hexadecimal porn to end :
+Here is some hexadecimal porn to end.
+Changing a byte randomly there is like walking on a mine field.

 # Vector state and related checksum
 ![Vector state and checksum](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/State%20vectors.png)